c4pt000/OSX-KVM/README.md

 # * clover-r5070.iso.catalina.iso (partial q35 acceleration mount as SATA qcow2 not as a CDROM iso "in .iso container")
 https://drive.google.com/file/d/1v-fIW2trwosJ9G09I18R_OeYY_PH_E2k/view?usp=sharing

+* where nbd5 is choosen mount point (where qemu-nbd is installed, where kernel is built with NBD as a block device)
 <br>
 to mount to edit
 <br>